World War II: Mediterranean (1940–1941)

 In early June 1940, the Italian Regia Aeronautica attacked and besieged Malta, a British possession.
 From late summer to early autumn, Italy conquered British Somaliland and made an incursion into British-held Egypt.
 In October, Italy attacked Greece, but the attack was repulsed with heavy Italian casualties; the campaign ended within months with minor territorial changes.
-Germany started preparation for an invasion of the Balkans to assist Italy, to prevent the British from gaining a foothold there, which would be a potential threat for Romanian oil fields, and to strike against the British dominance of the Mediterranean.
+To assist Italy and prevent Britain from gaining a foothold, Germany prepared to invade the Balkans, which would threaten Romanian oil fields and strike against British dominance of the Mediterranean.

 In December 1940, British Empire forces began counter-offensives against Italian forces in Egypt and Italian East Africa.
-The offensives were highly successful; by early February 1941, Italy had lost control of eastern Libya, and large numbers of Italian troops had been taken prisoner.
-The Italian Navy also suffered significant defeats, with the Royal Navy putting three Italian battleships out of commission by means of a carrier attack at Taranto, and neutralising several more warships at the Battle of Cape Matapan.
+The offensives were successful; by early February 1941, Italy had lost control of eastern Libya, and large numbers of Italian troops had been taken prisoner.
+The Italian Navy also suffered significant defeats, with the Royal Navy putting three Italian battleships out of commission after a carrier attack at Taranto, and neutralising several more warships at the Battle of Cape Matapan.

-Italian defeats prompted Germany to deploy an expeditionary force to North Africa and at the end of March 1941, Rommel's Afrika Korps launched an offensive which drove back the Commonwealth forces.
-In under a month, Axis forces advanced to western Egypt and besieged the port of Tobruk.
+Italian defeats prompted Germany to deploy an expeditionary force to North Africa; at the end of March 1941, Rommel's Afrika Korps launched an offensive which drove back Commonwealth forces.
+In less than a month, Axis forces advanced to western Egypt and besieged the port of Tobruk.

 By late March 1941, Bulgaria and Yugoslavia signed the Tripartite Pact; however, the Yugoslav government was overthrown two days later by pro-British nationalists.
-Germany responded with simultaneous invasions of both Yugoslavia and Greece, commencing on 6 April 1941; both nations were forced to surrender within the month.
+Germany and Italy responded with simultaneous invasions of both Yugoslavia and Greece, commencing on 6 April 1941; both nations were forced to surrender within the month.
 The airborne invasion of the Greek island of Crete at the end of May completed the German conquest of the Balkans.
-Although the Axis victory was swift, bitter and large-scale partisan warfare subsequently broke out against the Axis occupation of Yugoslavia, which continued until the end of the war.
+Partisan warfare subsequently broke out against the Axis occupation of Yugoslavia, which continued until the end of the war.

 In the Middle East in May, Commonwealth forces quashed an uprising in Iraq which had been supported by German aircraft from bases within Vichy-controlled Syria.
-Between June and July, they invaded and occupied the French possessions of Syria and Lebanon, with assistance of the Free French.
+Between June and July, British-led forces invaded and occupied the French possessions of Syria and Lebanon, assisted by the Free French.